w3c/cogai/demos/reasoning/README.md

 ```
 success {@do return; @state name} # name is the state to return from
 ```
 That returns to the parent state and throws the success event at it along with the action's properties that don't start with an @.
 You can use different events to signal different kinds of failures as appropriate.
 Note that @state is only needed if more than one state is currently active.
+Exiting a state also exits its child states and so forth.

 Sometimes you want to invoke several sub-plans and only continue when they are all done.
 This is a generalisation of calling a child state.
 ```